aosabook/500lines/search-engine/README.md

 given a directory
 by treating every file in that directory as a text file.
-It's careful not to generate the same posting twice, which both simplifies and speeds up the rest of the code.
+It’s careful not to generate the same posting twice, which both simplifies and speeds up the rest of the code.

     def postings_from_dir(path):